-- The first phase, referred to as ignition phase, lasts about 2 hours following first ignition. - The second phase is the consumption phase; ignition is complete and vegetation is actively burning and lasts about 2 hours after the ignition phase ends.
+- The first phase, referred to as the ignition phase, lasts about 2 hours following first ignition. - The second phase is the consumption phase, ignition is complete and the vegetation is actively burning and lasts about an hour after the ignition phase ends.

-The third phase, the smolder phase, may last up to 36 hours as the burned area cools.

-Smoke is generally diluted and swept away by onshore winds in the first 24 hours after ignition.
+The third phase, the smolder phase, occurs overnight and extends into the next day as the burned area cools.
+The smoke is generally diluted and swept away by onshore winds in the first 24 hours after ignition.

-The Army works with the Monterey Bay Air Resources District, the U.S. Environmental Protection Agency and the California Department of Toxic Substances Control to conduct the prescribed burns in a manner that minimizes smoke impacts to surrounding communities.
-The Monterey Bay Air Resources District provides air quality information at their web site:
+The Army works with the Monterey Bay Air Resources District, the U.S. Environmental Protection Agency and the California Department of Toxic Substances Control to conduct prescribed burns in a manner that minimizes smoke impacts to surrounding communities.
+The Monterey Bay Air Resources District provides air quality information at their web site: www.montereybaycleanair.org.

-www.montereybaycleanair.org.